rak-n-rok/Krake/docs/dev/principles.rst

 - Components should continue to do what they were last told in the absence of new instructions, e.g. due to network partition or component outage.
 - All components should keep all relevant state in memory all the time.
-The API server write through to etcd, other components write through to the API server, and they watch for updates made by other clients.
+The API server writes through to etcd, other components write through to the API server, and they watch for updates made by other clients.
 - Watch is preferred over polling.